eduNEXT/platform-plugin-forum-email-notifier/README.rst

 per user, per course, and digest frequency.
 Then, a scheduled task is run to send the notifications to the users.

-As Open edX doesn't support celery beat for scheduled tasks, we need to use another tool to run them.
+As Open edX doesn't support Celery Beat for scheduled tasks, we need to use another tool to run them.

 For tutor local installations we need to use `cron <https://en.wikipedia.org/wiki/Cron>` to run the scheduled tasks.